Sitecore-Hackathon/2019-NaN/documentation/README.md

 ## Pre-requisites

-Module has no dependencies on other modules
+Module has no dependencies on other specific modules.
+Since we implement our module in the category "Best use of xConnect and/or Universal Tracker" for correct work, you will need the following instances:

+- xConnect
+- Universal tracker

 ## Installation